Read IDC’s MarketScape Report for Top Global AP Automation Solutions.

 Additionally, invoice images and supporting documents, like purchase orders or shipping receipts, can be saved in a secure and searchable document repository.
 This ensures a convenient audit trail that’s easily accessed whenever needed.

 Accurate data on accounts payables is critical to producing a balance sheet that is correct.
-An automation system allows a business to make important GL entries with a few clicks of the mouse, instead of the 10-key system that’s highly susceptible to errors.
+An automation system allows a business to make important GL entries into SAP or other systems with a few clicks, instead of the manual entries that are highly susceptible to errors.

 Invoice Processing Workflow with Tipalti